UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 The deployed version has a bug that needs to be fixed ad-hoc.
 There is an associated issue with an issue number.

-1. Create a hot-fix branch from the main branch with issue number INUM.
+1. Create a hot-fix branch from the main branch with issue number ``INUM``.

 ::